Agenda 2025

 Bio: Paal is passionate about how technology can help reshape the maritime industry, and he challenges conventional approaches to digital maturity — arguing that true future-proofing demands bringing the agile, iterative mindset of "build and learn" from digital sectors into the shipping industry’s "built to last" operational resilience.
 In this presentation, Paal shares his reflection on how merging these mindsets is essential to create a future where we have a thriving digital transformation in shipping.

-10:35 - 11:05 Coffee break and networking
+10:05 - 10:35 Coffee break and networking

 Digitalisation

-11:05 - Digitalisation project highlights
+11:15 - Digitalisation project highlights

 Are Andersen, Maritime ICT Manager, Westfal-Larsen Management AS

-Are is enjoying the close cooperation with all Westfal-Larsen’s maritime business unites to ensure delivery of modern and cost-effective IT and communications services both onboard and ashore.
+Bio: Are has 27 years of experience from IT in the maritime industry, 20 years from management level.
+He is enjoying the close cooperation with all Westfal-Larsen’s maritime business unites to ensure delivery of modern and cost-effective IT and communications services both onboard and ashore.

-11:20 - Built to Last — or Built to Break?
+11:30 - Built to Last — or Built to Break?
 Rethinking digital maturity to Future Proof Shipping

 Paal Lohne, VP Digital, Grieg Star AS